povsalman/AI-Reply-Bot/README.md

-# AI Reply Bot (Gemini-Powered Automation)
+# AI Reply Bot

 This Python-based automation tool integrates Google Gemini AI with PyAutoGUI to automatically read, process, and respond to on-screen text.
-It simulates human-like desktop interactions — selecting text, generating a contextual AI reply, and sending it back — creating a fully automated smart reply system.
+It simulates human-like desktop interactions: selecting text, generating a contextual AI reply, and sending it back, creating a fully automated smart reply system.

 ## Overview